Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Results

+A more practical way to use the estimated heterogeneous effects for policy-making is to design simple decision rules identifying people at greater risk of increasing non-emergent ED use among Medicaid enrollees.
+Here, the administrator may still use a lottery to solicit Medicaid applications but target a subset of new enrollees with an outreach or educational intervention.
+For instance, policymakers may want to identify some enrollees who may be required to establish primary care upon receiving Medicaid coverage.
+Of course, a straightforward decision rule might be to target the intervention based on their predicted individualized treatment effects, such as those with $\widehat{\tau}(X)\geq 0$.
+However, \citet{athey2019machine} points out that such decision rules are not always optimal in the sense of minimizing the loss from not using the ideal assignment rule or policy.

-Next, we estimate the optimal assignment rule as a depth-2 decision tree \citep{athey2021policy}.
-Again, we set up the decision rule estimation to prioritize those least likely to increase non-emergent ED visits.
-We only use pre-lottery ED use variables to estimate the decision rule presented in Figure \ref{fig:optimal-policy-d2}.
+Thus, we estimate the depth-2 decision trees to identify those most likely to increase non-emergent ED visits using only a subset of pre-lottery ED use variables \citep{athey2021policy}.
+Figure \ref{fig:optimal-policy-d2} presents the estimated decision rule.
 The first node of the decision tree partitions the sample based on a threshold of two prior outpatient ED visits.
-On the one hand, for people with two or fewer outpatient ED visits, the decision rule selects them if they had any previous ED use classified as emergent; otherwise, no applications are solicited from them.
-This assignment rule is interesting because, given the objective of minimizing non-emergent use, it prioritizes those with prior emergent use (usually the desirable use of emergency departments).
+On the one hand, for people with two or fewer outpatient ED visits, the decision rule selects them if they had no previous ED use classified as emergent.
+This decision rule is interesting because, given the objective of maximizing non-emergent use, it identifies those with no prior emergent use as those likely to increase non-emergent use.

-On the other hand, for those with more than two previous outpatient ED visits (potentially excessive ED use), only those with more than one prior ED visit resulting in hospitalization are selected.
-Again, this rule achieves the objective of minimizing non-emergent ED use and does so reasonably by prioritizing those who have presented with conditions severe enough to warrant inpatient care in the past.
+On the other hand, for those with more than two previous outpatient ED visits (potentially excessive ED use), those with at most one prior ED visit resulting in hospitalization are selected.
+Again, this rule reasonably targets those who rarely used the ED for conditions severe enough to warrant inpatient care in the past.

-We emphasize that our learned decision rule is not set in stone and may be impractical, especially if the previous ED utilization variables are not easily accessible.
-Policymakers may also want to specify a different objective function to align with their goals or accommodate additional constraints.
-Alternative welfare functions could place extra weight on targeting people with severe conditions who increase non-preventable ED use.
-Further capacity constraints can restrict the maximum allowable cost.
-Moreover, the set of allowable variables considered in the estimation of the decision rule can also be modified to respect fairness or other political/legal requirements.
+We emphasize that our estimated decision rule is not set in stone and may be impractical, especially if the previous ED utilization variables are not easily accessible.
+Policymakers could also specify a different objective function to align with their goals or accommodate additional constraints.
+Moreover, the set of variables included in the estimation of the decision rule can be modified to respect fairness or other political/legal requirements.